If you’ve spent any time in digital project management, you’ve likely heard of the Scrum methodology.

 - Optimizing product backlog management.

 - Organizing Scrum events

 The Scrum master’s job is to keep everyone focused and pushing towards the same goal.
-They want to remove obstacles, prevent against unnecessary distraction, and help the team make progress day after day.
+They are chartered to remove obstacles, prevent unnecessary distractions, and help the team make progress day after day.
 Even though the result of the Scrum ultimately rests on the entire team, Scrum masters often feel a lot of pressure to succeed in the position.

 3. Product Owner

 The product owner represents the business or customer base.
 They are there to ensure the other members of the Scrum team don’t forget the purpose of the sprint.
 Because of the wide variety of potential business users and customers, the product owner must have a strong understanding of the users needs.

 Each sprint begins with the product owner documenting and prioritizing the requirements and desired features of the product to the development team.
 In a planning session, the product owner’s job is to answer any questions the development team may have regarding specifications and requirements.